 Design Thinking facilitators Nataliya Rubakhava and Vilena Vorobyova will talk about the way we create an environment where the boldest yet very practical product ideas are born.

-How to Maximize the Effectiveness of Design Thinking Workshops: Interview With LeverX Group’s Facilitators
+How to Maximize the Effectiveness of Design Thinking Workshops: Interview With LeverX’s Facilitators

 Today we, together with Design Thinking facilitators Nataliya Rubakhava and Vilena Vorobyova, will talk about the way we create an environment where the boldest yet very practical product ideas are born.
 But let’s start from the basics.